 This article, originally featured on Edutopia.com, inspired one of our Parent Teacher Tools.
 The feedback from our parents in a general sense was: “what can I do to get more comfortable with helping students move through big feelings even though I’m not always comfortable with it?”
 This is exciting on many levels but two immediately surface:

-as a school, we are willing to hold space for students’ feelings.
+• OutdoorAllDayas a school, we are willing to hold space for students’ feelings.

-Our intention is to help the student know and get comfortable with their feelings and then move back into the community flow.- as parents who are in the classroom, we want to support students and are continually practicing moving through our own feelings, triggers and biases to support students from a grounded and neutral place.
+• as parents who are in the classroom, we want to support students and are continually practicing moving through our own feelings, triggers and biases to support students from a grounded and neutral place.

 Below is the quick-reference list we assembled from the article.
 Check out the article for in-depth descriptions on how to apply these tools; and share the love with your teachers and c0-homeschooling families!